n6ai/minze/README.md

 - 👶 Simple - Dive right in by [scaffolding](packages/create-minze) a project or using a CDN link.
 - ⚡ Fast - Tiny footprint ~1KB (minified and compressed).
 - 🚀 Modern - Based on the latest technologies around web components.
 - 📦 Sharable - Build component libraries or design systems.
-Define once, use anywhere.
+Define once, use everywhere.
 - 🎲 Framework Agnostic - Use Minze with any common framework - React, Vue, Angular ...
 - 🔒 Typed API - Scale your component library with ease by using TypeScript.